StephGbzh/LinksAndDefSearch/README.md

 - fuzzy search

 Cons:
-- slower ? not sure the benchmarks were made against v2.x
+- slower ? not sure, the benchmarks were made against v2.x
 - indexes are immutable => no add/update/delete
+- need to tweak with worse perf to access reliable wildcard + "AND" functionalities [link](https://github.com/olivernn/lunr.js/issues/377#issuecomment-426380071)

 [How to generate search result from lunr.js](https://github.com/Pelican-Elegant/elegant/issues/275#issuecomment-580791143)